Wilson Creek Winery and Vineyards

 35960 Rancho California Road, Temecula, CA

-This year the San Diego/Imperial County APIC chapter Annual Conference will focus on helping healthcare personnel and Infection Preventionists become more comfortable in the many evolving roles they play in making sure our patients receiving the safest and best healthcare through infection prevention.
+The field of Infection Prevention (IP) is constantly evolving and guidance around IP practices updates and changes continually.
+This year the San Diego/Imperial County APIC chapter Annual Conference will focus on some of those evolving and controversial issues.
+Objectives for this conference will be to educate and enlighten participants regarding some of the more difficult subjects facing Infection Prevention today.
 This educational program is for professionals in Infection Prevention, Surgery, Anesthesiology, Nursing, OR staff, Environmental Services, Home Health, Long Term Care, Ambulatory Care, and Ambulatory Surgical Centers.
 6.0 Hours of CEU credits will be provided for this event.
 There will be a vendor fair, raffle prizes and wine tasting at end of the event.

 - 7:30 to 8:00 Registration, Breakfast &Vendor Displays